Cross-talk and interference enhance information capacity of a signaling pathway: Introduction

+The structure of this paper is as follows: in the Results section, we first establish that in general two input signals with correlated noise can transmit more information if their input joint-distribution is not separable.
+Next, we consider a model of two TFs competing for the same binding site.
+We calculate analytically the noise correlations and the associated optimal input distribution.
+In some regimes, competing TFs outperform independent ones.
+Motivated by this finding, in the last subsection of the Results, we ask whether realistic gene regulatory modules can generate close to optimal input distributions and combine correlated inputs to maximize information transmission.
+We compute numerically the channel capacity for fee-forward loops, where the joint-regulation of the target gene is subject to generic correlated noise; noise correlations are a parameter in these simulations to generalize the results beyond competing TFs.
+Relevant biological examples are considered in the Discussion.

-\section{Gene regulation as a communication channel}
+\subsection{Gene regulation as a communication channel}

 Regulatory networks in a cell are information processing modules that take in an input, such as concentration of a nutrient, and generate an output in the form of a gene expression level.
 Information in the input is typically encoded as the steady-state concentration of a transcription factor $c$, which binds to the promoter site of the desired response gene and enhances or inhibits its transcription.
-At a molecular level, the process of binding is inherently noisy, subject to thermal agitations and low-copy number fluctuations \cite{Elowitz1,Elowitz2,Paulsson}.
-The noise is captured through a probabilistic relationship between the binding site read-out $n$, and TF concentration $c$, $p(n|c)$.
-Detailed form of $p(n|c)$ depends on physical parameters such as binding and unbinding rates.
-We can think of this process as communication across a noisy channel where read-out $n$ from the binding site does not correspond to exactly the input $c$.
-To alleviate impact of the noise, various strategies can be adopted, such as limiting the input to sufficiently spaced discrete concentration levels $c_i$ that result in non-overlapping read-out distributions $n_i$.
+At a molecular level, the process of binding is inherently noisy, subject to thermal agitations and low-copy number fluctuations \citep{Elowitz1,Elowitz2,Paulsson}.
+The noise is captured through a probabilistic relationship between the TF concentration $c$, and gene expression level $g$, $P(g|c)$.
+Detailed form of $P(g|c)$ depends on physical parameters such as binding and unbinding rates.
+We can think of this process as communication across a noisy channel \cite{WalczakReview}.
+To alleviate impact of the noise, various strategies can be adopted, such as limiting the input to sufficiently spaced discrete concentration levels $c_i$ that result in non-overlapping outputs.
+In many gene regulatory networks, spatial and temporal averaging of input signals are also used to reduce noise \citep{Gregor}.